703 Naval Air Squadron: Elementary Flying Training (2003–2021)

 From April 2003, 703 Naval Air Squadron was allocated to the Royal Navy section of No. 1 Elementary Flying Training School at RAF Barkston Heath, Lincolnshire, England.

 The Royal Navy Elementary Flying Training School (RNEFTS) formed within No. 2 Flying Training School RAF at RAF Church Fenton, North Yorkshire, England, in January 1970, which operated with the Scottish Aviation Bulldog, a basic trainer aircraft, before moving to RAF Leeming, North Yorkshire, in November 1974.
 It remained there for ten years before the RNEFTS moved to RAF Linton-on-Ouse, North Yorkshire, in April 1984 and then onto RAF Topcliffe, North Yorkshire, in April 1993.
 In the July the RNEFTS combined with the Army Air Corps (AAC) training and became Joint Elementary Flying Training School (JEFTS), moving to RAF Barkston Heath in May 1995.

 In 1996 the Royal Air Force (RAF) joined JEFTS and at this point the school operated the Slingsby Firefly training aircraft, however, in 2003 the RAF withdrew from the school, opting for Elementary Flying Training (EFT) as part of its University Air Squadrons.
 JEFTS was absorbed into Defence Elementary Flying Training School (No.1 EFTS) in July 2003.

 703 Naval Air Squadron trained about sixty Royal Navy pilots every year.
 The Squadron previously used the Grob Tutor basic trainer aircraft from 2009 up until 2018, before transitioning to the Grob Prefect, a Turboprop trainer provided under the new UKMFTS contract.
-In 2021, 703 Naval Air Squadron was stood down with Royal Navy Flying Grading being conducted by 727 Naval Air Squadron at RNAS Yeovilton (HMS Heron), Somerset.
-Pilots who are selected for Fixed Wing Flying Training will now conduct Elementary Flying Training with 57 Squadron from either RAF Cranwell or RAF Barkston Heath.
+In 2021, responsibility for Royal Navy pilot grading transferred to 727 Naval Air Squadron at RNAS Yeovilton.
+Royal Navy pilots selected for the fixed-wing stream subsequently undertook Elementary Flying Training on the Prefect T1 with No. 3 Flying Training School, primarily through 57 Squadron at RAF Cranwell.